dottedmag/dottedmag.net/_posts/2021-10-18-linux-is-not-os.md

 without it every application would have to be ported to every combination of hardware in existence, an untenable task[^1].

-## Linux distributions as operating systems
+## Linux distributions are operating systems

 Operating system is defined by its interface, consisting of syscalls, file layout, packages and package managers, services and libraries, function call ABI